 Figure 4.
 Velocity profile for the three different configurations under study.
 A) One-loop, B) Two-horizontal-loop and C) Two-vertical-loop.
 Magnetic field flux for the three different configurations under study.
 D) One-loop, E) Two-horizontal-loop and F) Two-vertical-loop.

 The magnetic field flux results show a uniform distribution around the magnet for the case of the single loop (Figure 4.A).
 For the two magnets arranged in a horizontal configuration (Figure 4.B), there is no interaction between the field lines of the magnets.
-Finally, the configuration of two-vertical-loop (Figure 4 .C) showed the greatest field interaction, and consequently superior chances to retain the bionanocomposites.
+Finally, the configuration of two-vertical-loop (Figure 4 .C) showed the greatest field interaction, and consequently superior chances to retain the bionanocomposites within the loops.